 At the start of 2016 I started a new job in Glasgow city.
 Working in a small, quiet agency wasn't really working for me so I moved round the corner to a much larger software house working on medical applications.
 This move has proved to be one of my best career moves and has opened up a wealth of possibilities.
 The new role utilises all my existing skills and requires new skills and blends together new and old technologies.

-I've also been working with John Maclachlan of Monkey Puzzle Training who has been a great help in assisting me create some new plans, achieving life goals and recognising my own self worth and value.
+I've also been working with John Maclachlan of Monkey Puzzle Training who has been a great help in assisting me to create some new plans, achieving life goals and recognising my own self-worth and value.